Published on: 13 January 2018 | Last updated: 25 June 2019

 |Soverzene - Farra d'Alpage (Lago di Santa Croce)'||13 kms|

-After Sottocastello there’s a shortish stretch of ciclabile that means you can avoid the busy main road.
+After Sottocastello there's a shortish stretch of ciclabile that means you can avoid the busy main road.
+(Update: the cycleway is closed for the moment - see the warning at the top of the page).

 There's then a dramatic descent on the old Via Alemagna down into the valley of the Piave river and the village of Perarlo di Cadore.
 The road was built in the early nineteenth century to link the Veneto with Austria.
 It was superseded with the construction of the newer, faster version of the SS51 and most through traffic takes the new road, meaning that the old road is now mainly used by local residents.